-She has no regrets that she provided lots of support to her mom.
-She clearly adored her mom and it’s still painful that she’s no longer here.
+There are no regrets here that she provided lots of support to her mom.
+She clearly adored her mom.
+And I could see it’s still painful that she’s no longer here.
 Kimberly shared the caring of her mom with her younger sister and a brother who occasionally chipped in.
-We did laugh over the reality that it tends to fall to the daughters in the family to take care of the aging parents.
+We did laugh over the reality that caregiving tends to fall to the daughters in the family.
+It’s almost always the women who take care of the aging parents.
 We decided it had to be a wiring thing between the genders!

 Kimberly is fortunate that she has deep networks in two fabulous areas of the country.
-Even after 25 years, her southern drawl is quite pronounced and she says “New Orleans” in that silky way that only a native can deliver.
+Even after 25 years, her southern drawl is quite pronounced.
+She says “New Orleans” in that silky way that only a native can deliver.
 I could have listened to her talk all day.
 Between the drawl and the fabulous stories of her aunt who “has the sight” and is routinely visited by the spirits, I was totally taken in!

-When it comes right down to it, she is quite torn where to live in retirement.
+When it comes right down to it, Kimberly is quite torn deciding where to live in retirement.
 At this early part of her new chapter, she thinks she’ll stay put in California.
 She would like to stay close to her boys and their growing families.
-She also wants to build more of a friendship with her dad’s side of the family – distant aunts and cousins who are also in the area.
+She also wants to build more of a friendship with her dad’s side of the family.
+As it happens, she has distant aunts and cousins who are also in the area.
 But, there is still a pull she feels for New Orleans.

-For more information about where to live in retirement – in California or New Orleans – you might check out these resources:
+For more information about where to live in retirement check out these resources:

 “New Orleans may be internationally known for street parties and blaring brass bands.
 But a new study says the city has plenty to offer those looking to wind down in their retirement years.”
 Read more…